jacographer/jacographer.github.io/survey/index.md

-## Social Distance and Digital Wellbeing Survey
+## Social Distance and Digital Wellbeing

 Please read the <a href="https://jacographer.github.io/survey-cover-letter/" target="_blank">Information for Survey Participants</a> before completing the survey.